Kiwi156/SpeakingClock/README.md

 I used a **Java if..else statement** to tell the time relative to the hour that was closer.

 In this exercise I practised **Test Drivern Design (TDD)**.
 First I wrote the test including an assertion and ran the test that failed and then I implemented the code.
-Then I re-ran the test so that it went green and checked that all of the other tests still passed.
+Then I re-ran the test so that green tick was displayed and checked that all of the other tests still passed.